cap-sized/capport/docs/data.md

 `PipelineFrame`s of any type of frame `FrameType` can:

 1. hold a lazyframe with a reader/writer lock (using `RwLock`) on it
-2. produce broadcast (sender) channels allowing subtransforms to *publish* changes
+2. produce broadcast (sender) channels allowing stages to *publish* changes
-3. produce listener (receiver) channels allowing subtransforms to *receive* changes
+3. produce listener (receiver) channels allowing stages to *receive* changes

 Internally, the `broadcast` method waits for the listeners to release the reader lock on the internal lazyframe before writing and publishing/broadcasting the update.